David Gibbs (businessman)

-David Gibbs is an American businessman and CEO of Yum!
-Brands Inc.
+David Gibbs is an American business executive, formerly known for serving as the chief executive officer of Yum!
+Brands Inc., and the holding company of KFC, Taco Bell, and Pizza Hut.

 Career

-Gibbs became the CEO of Yum!
+Gibbs became the chief executive officer of Yum!
 Brands Inc. on January 1, 2020.
-Before that, he served as the company's president and chief operating officer beginning in January 2019, and president and chief financial officer before that.
-He became a director of the board in November 2019.
+Prior to that appointment, he served as the company's president and chief operating officer beginning in January 2019, and earlier as president and chief financial officer.
+He joined the company's board of directors in November 2019.
+Gibbs resigned as CEO on October 1, 2025.

-He was also CEO of Pizza Hut, which is owned by Yum!, president and CFO of Yum!
-Restaurants International, Yum!
-Brands chief strategy officer and served in various real estate and restaurant development leadership roles in KFC, Pizza Hut and Taco Bell.
+He previously held several leadership roles within the company's global restaurant divisions, including chief executive officer of Pizza Hut, president, and chief financial officer of Yum!
+Restaurants International, and chief strategy officer of Yum!
+Brands.
+Earlier in his career, he worked in real estate and restaurant development roles in KFC, Pizza Hut, and Taco Bell.

 In 2021, Gibbs's total compensation from Yum!
-Brands was $27.6 million, representing a CEO-to-median worker pay ratio of 2,108-to-1 for the company.
-In 2023, Gibbs's total compensation at Yum!
-Brands was $21.2 million.
+Brands was $27.6 million, reflecting a CEO-to-median worker pay ratio of 2,108-to-1.
+In 2023, his total compensation was reported as $21.2 million.

+Professional Distinction

-Gibbs is also a member of The Business Council.
+In 2021, after he was appointed CEO of Yum!
+Brands Inc., he became a member of The Business Council.

 Education

-Gibbs received his BS in mathematics from the Johns Hopkins University and his MBA in finance from the Fuqua School of Business at Duke University.
+Following his graduation from high school, Gibbs attended Johns Hopkins University, where he graduated with a B.S in mathematics.
+A year later, he entered graduate school and received an MBA in finance from the Fuqua School of Business at Duke University.